Increase Mather: Beliefs

 Throughout his life Mather was a staunch Puritan, opposing anything openly contradictory to, mutually exclusive with, or potentially "distracting" from, his religious beliefs.
 He supported suppression of intoxication, unnecessary effort on Sundays and ostentatious clothing.
 He was initially opposed to the Half-Way Covenant but later supported it.
 He firmly believed in the direct appearance of God's disfavor in everyday life, e.g. the weather, political situations, attacks by Native Americans, fires and floods, etc.

 He was strenuous in attempting to keep people to his idea of morality, making strong use of jeremiads to try to prevent indifference and especially to try to get government officials to enforce public morality.
 During his tenure at Harvard he regularly stamped out any relaxation of Puritan strictness, such as latitudinarianism, which had flourished during his overseas absence.

 Following his acceptance of the Covenant, Solomon Stoddard and others attempted to further liberalize Puritanism by baptism of children who had nonmember parents and admittance of all but the openly immoral to services.
 To try to stop this, Mather had a synod called to outlaw similar measures.
 A declaration was adopted, but never made binding.

 In popular culture

 In John Neal's 1828 novel Rachel Dyer, Increase Mather appears at the end of Martha Corey's witchcraft trial to announce the guilty verdict and give a speech.
 He is also played by Stephen Lang in the 2014 TV series Salem.

+Increase Mather also appears in Act of Oblivion (2022) by Robert Harris.